Restrict resource access in Trustee

 echo ""

-Second, we enabled logs, and restricted exec to just try to pull fraud-dataset, p2-secret and the default kbsres1.
+Second, we enabled logs, and restricted exec to just try to pull p1-secret, p2-secret and the default kbsres1.

-Now, let’s calculate the base64 of this policy and the pcr8:
+Now, let’s calculate the pcr8 for this policy:

 initial_pcr=0000000000000000000000000000000000000000000000000000000000000000